 Hegemony and globalisation

-The process of globalisation is not some benign inevitable consequence of modernization, but a designed aspect of the process of hegemony‘Through the systematic control by the US government and multinationals of globalising actors, such as the Bretton Woods institutions, communications and travel technology advancements, and the advancement of the neoliberal order,(…) the United States has been able to effectively build structures that perpetuate its own dominance’.
+The process of globalisation is not some benign inevitable consequence of modernization, but a designed aspect of the process of hegemony.
+‘Through the systematic control by the US government and multinationals of globalising actors, such as the Bretton Woods institutions, communications and travel technology advancements, and the advancement of the neoliberal order,(…) the United States has been able to effectively build structures that perpetuate its own dominance’ (Skerritt, 2019).
 In addition, through a process of macro-securitisation, relationships, agendas and security dynamics have been consolidated.
 Globalisation coupled with a universalist narrative, western born and universally imposed, have constructed a neoliberal system of economic and ideological dominance, with clearly defined threats to it, regionally and globally.
 It is those security threats the War on Terror was designed to fight and eliminate, based on, as well as through, the neoliberal, universalist narrative of a hegemonic social, political and economic culture.
 Thus was achieved the implementation of policies and procedures, ideas and cultures, that promote the structures and ideologies that will maintain hegemony.
 Gramsci argued that a key factor in achieving hegemony is to convince others that your preferences are their own.
 In Iraq this has met with partial success; where it has been unsuccessful, it has resulted in death, destruction and a long war.